Matmul High-level API Enabling NBuffer33 Template

 Analyzing Main Bottlenecks

-• The following figure shows the profiling data before optimization.
-The average aic_time is 34.01 μs.
+• The profiling data before optimization is as follows, with the average aic_time being 34.01 μs.

 Optimization Solution

-• Tiling Implementation
+• Tiling implementation

 Before calling the GetTiling API to obtain the TCubeTiling structure, enable the NBuffer33 mode.